ConsenSysMesh/Stow-Smart-Contracts/README.md

 ## Linnia Records
 A contract that keeps a registry of metadata of uploaded medical records, as well as the IRIS score of those records.
 The metadata makes records easily searchable.

+# Recieving Tokens when adding Linnia records

+When a person uploads data, 1 Finney LIN token is transferred from the Linnia admin pool/acct to the user’s address.
+Currently no data validation needed.

+1 Finney of LIN tokens per upload for now.

 ## Linnia Permissions
 A contract that keeps a registry of permissions.
 Permissions include who can view what data, and where the permissioned copy is stored on IPFS.